 This course uses a database software package for a wide range of applications.
 Students create tables, construct queries, design forms, and generate reports.
 Students will also create calculated fields, use the update tables function, construct a switchboard, design forms with list, combo and group option boxes, and generate queries and reports using multiple tables.
-Prerequisites: MAT 092 or placement; CIS 120 or CIS 127, or permission of division dean.
+Prerequisites: MAT 092 or placement; CIS 120, 127, or 128; or permission of division dean.

 CIS 127.
 Computer Technologies.
 3 Credits.